neo-technology/neobench/README.md

 ### Basic usage

-    # Run the default, "TPC-B-like", benchmark in latency-testing mode, at a rate of 10 tx/s.
+    # Run the built-in "TPC-B-like" benchmark in throughput testing mode.
-    # And, before running the benchmark, run the built-in dataset populator for TPC-B (--init)
+    # Before running the benchmark, run the built-in dataset populator for TPC-B (--init)
     $ neobench --address neo4j://localhost:7687 --password secret \
-        --init \
+        --builtin tpcb-like --init
-        --latency --rate 10

 ### Running a custom workload

-There is no built-in dataset population system for custom workloads.
+There is no dataset population system for custom workloads.
 We recommend using your existing database if you have one, or writing a separate python script to populate your database.

-Then, write one or more script files, one for each transaction type you want to include, and ask neobench to run it.
+Write one or more script files, one for each transaction type you want to include, and ask neobench to run it.

-    # Pick a random number between 1, 1000, and include that as the $accountId parameter,
+    # Set $accountId to a random number between 1 and 1000, and then run the query
-    # Then run the specified query.
     $ echo '
     :set accountId random(1, 1000)
     CREATE (a:Account {aid: $accountId});